isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1813.md

 ---
-title: 'Automatic Nut Splitter'
+title: 'Liquid Filling Machine'
 permalink: /productivity-solutions-grant/solutionrepo/solution1813
 ---

-## Automatic Nut Splitter
+## Liquid Filling Machine

 ## Overview

 **Description**

-The automatic nut splitter is used to cut through nuts within seconds.
-It is very useful for removing corroded nuts where a torque tool is unable to loosen the nut.
-It is also safer to operate as there are no open flames unlike using traditional torching.
-The risk of the operator injuring his hands is also lower as compared to using  a hammer and chisel.
+A fully or semi-automated filling machine replaces manual liquid filling into drums/pallets IBC and/or other containers.
+The machine can be customised to fit unit requirements eg. 200L/120L drum or 1L/3L tin/jerry cans.
+Semi-automatic: Operator involved in the process (e.g. placing the containers under nozzles, transferring containers to the next process)
+Fully automatic: Operator ensures settings are correct, minimal mechanical adjustment required

-Cost of equipment capped at $7,500 per unit
+Cost of equipment capped at $37,500 per unit

 ## Solution Packages Option(s)